JeffPedersen/SD_PT_LectureNotes/Unit_7/createNewReactApp.md

 - `npx create-react-app starting-react`
 - **npx create-react-app [your-project-name]**

+We can also first create and name our project folder and run the following command in the terminal using the folder as the root:
+- **`npx create-react-app .`**
+This will create a React application within the current folder instead of create a new folder.

 > Note: your-project-name is just a filler for the example, you would want to insert whatever name you would like for your project.
 >
 > Also... this is a *slightly* older command to start the project.
 If you check React's docs you will find they suggest that you use Next.js as a template.
 That is too much for us now, but I encourage you to look into Next.js post the program.